My Music History

 Kerrie rehearsing with Nervus Rex 1983

-10 years after I’d stopped playing guitar, I dusted him off and picked up my ‘George’ again, on the exact day transiting Uranus was squaring my Uranus.
+10 years after I’d stopped playing guitar, I dusted him off and picked up my ‘George’ again, on the exact day transiting Uranus was opposite my Uranus.
 I went into a 7-minute trance improvisation, just like the old days.

 I dare you to listen!
 (Starts slow but builds.)

 I’ll have a photo montage video to go with this soon, images courtesy of my photographer friend, Mark CCD Curtis.
 We’ll also load it to YouTube.